Philocoder93/deploy-MEAN-app/README.md

 - `heroku create`
 - `git push heroku deploy_starter:master`
   - note, **make sure you run the above command from the `deploy_starter` branch**
-- `heroku open` (not actually necessary but easy)
+- `heroku open`

-Most likely you will receive the dreaded heroku error:
+Most likely you will receive the standard heroku error:

 ![Heroku error](node_error.png "Heroku Error")

 But wait, why doesn't that work?
-There is no `rake db:migrate` like in Rails, so what went wrong? (hint: it is sort of similar!)
+How do we figure out what went wrong?

 ### Heroku Logs